TargetLocked/serenity/docs/configuration/subscription.md

 Generate a global `Selector` outbound for the subscription.

-If both `generate_selector` and `generate_urltest` are disabled, subscription outbounds will be added to global groups.

 #### generate_urltest

 Generate a global `URLTest` outbound for the subscription.

-If both `generate_selector` and `generate_urltest` are disabled, subscription outbounds will be added to global groups.

 #### urltest_suffix